aaronbadger/ansible/README.md

 apt install ansible -y
 ```
 For additional help with installing ansible, reference [Installing Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for official documentation.

+*Note: If installing ansible via user data at the time of compute provisioning, allow a few minutes for the ansible installation to complete prior to running ansible playbooks against the VM.
+To confirm if the ansible installation is complete, ssh into the VM and run ansible -h or confirm the /etc/ansible/ dir is present on the VM.*

 ## Install and Configure iSCSI